AlphaSlayer1964/kemono-dl/README.md

 # kemono-dl
 A simple downloader for kemono.party and coomer.party.
-I will be adding support for discord soon, if you could please let me know how you want those images stored by commenting [here](https://github.com/AplhaSlayer1964/kemono-dl/issues/48).

 ## How to use
 1. Install python.
 (Disable path length limit during install)